-As a part of our business model, we partner with other operators to bring a broader range of investment opportunities to investors.
+As a part of our real estate syndication business model, we partner with a select number of other operators to bring a broader range of investment opportunities to investors.
 This requires spending a considerable amount of time getting to know operators, understanding their philosophies, and analyzing deals.
 However, before jumping into a partnership or bringing an opportunity to investors, we feel there is a great amount of alignment and analysis on the team to ensure a good fit for us and our investors.

 Many of our passive investors are high-income earners, busy professionals, and devoted parents who seek the perks of real estate investing, without the time-constraints and hassles of dealing with tenants, toilets, and trash.
 These investors work hard for their money and seek quality projects to invest in passively with respected sponsors.
 We see it as a great responsibility to properly vet value-add deals, mitigate risks, and deliver strong returns.

 If you ask seasoned investors of the biggest risk when investing in apartments, most will tell you in order: the sponsor, the market, and then the deal/asset.
 With that in mind, we’ve created a 3-part series to help passive investors know what we look for and what they should look for when it comes to real estate syndication opportunities.
 This first installment of the series will focus on the sponsor.

 Real Estate Syndications: How to Vet Sponsors

 Without a doubt, the sponsor is a critical component when it comes to real estate syndications.
 And if we’re exploring partnering with another sponsor, we’re looking for the same things a passive investor should be looking for – the sponsor’s track record, team, knowledge/resources, and trustworthiness.